You’ve got questions, we’ve got answers!

 Cell phones are not allowed at Camp Chickagami.
 Please help your camper follow the rules and expectations of Chickagami by helping them to remember not to take their cell phones with them to camp.

-The best way to get in touch with our summer camp director, McKenzie Bade, is by e-mail.
-Her e-mail is firstname.lastname@example.org.
+The best way to get in touch with our summer camp directors is by e-mail.
+You can reach them at firstname.lastname@example.org.

 What if my camper becomes ill at camp?